batman14-s/batman14-s/README.md

 ### Hi there 👋

-- 🔭 I’m a Sophomore at IIT Mandi persuaing Btech in Data Science & Engineering
+- 🔭 I’m a Sophomore at IIT Mandi persuaing Btech in Data Science & Engineering.
 - 🌱 My Interests are Machine Learning, Web Development
-- 📫 How to reach me: Email me: sweetyag142@gmail.com
+- 📫 How to reach me: Email me at sweetyag142@gmail.com